Jet Ski Tour Phuket Insurance & Damage Policy (2026)

 - Minor unavoidable contact during safe regrouping—when the guide confirms it was not reckless behavior.

-The big idea is behavior-based: if you ride predictably, keep distance, and follow signals, you’re operating inside what most policies consider “normal use.”
+The big idea is behavior-based: if you ride predictably, keep distance, and follow signals, you’re operating inside what most policies consider normal use.

-Common rider responsibility cases (avoid these)
+Common rider responsibility cases, avoid these

-- Ignoring guide signals (continuing fast when the group is slowing or stopping).
+- Ignoring guide signals, continuing fast when the group is slowing or stopping.

 - Tailgating and rear-ending another ski due to zero spacing.

-- Reckless turns near others (sharp carving into the group line).
+- Reckless turns near others, sharp carving into the group line.

 - Wake-jumping or stunts that clearly increase impact risk.